 Nikiya Dodd was born and raised in Milwaukee.
-Dodd and her husband Tony (Anthony, Sr.) purchased their home in the Nash Park neighborhood, four years ago.
-Their hope is to one day enroll their 3-year-old son in the Milwaukee German Immersion School, around the corner from their house.
+Dodd and her husband purchased their home in the Nash Park neighborhood, over four years ago.

 “Tony and I love our neighborhood and are fortunate to raise our son in a community where neighbors feel safe to take their children for a walk, speak to one another, and look out for each other,” said Dodd.